t0fuvn/wesearchforabrar/README.md

 # wesearchforabrar
-Mailing to support the search for Abrar
+This is a mailing to search for Abrar.
+You can directly send this mail to the local news of Germany.
+It's less than 1 minute, so please help!